-- a) shareholders who singly or jointly represent at least 1% of the issued capital or who hold shares with a collective market value of at least € 50 million are entitled to put forward subjects to be dealt with at the general meeting3.
-The articles of association may contain lower thresholds (section 2:114a Civil Code); - shareholders who individually or jointly represent at least 10% of the issued capital can, on their request, be authorized by a court to convene a general meeting.
-The articles of association may contain a lower threshold (section 2:110 Civil Code); - a shareholder who represents 95% of the issued capital is entitled to buy out the remaining shareholders (section 2:92 Civil Code and 2:359c Civil Code); - d) the right to offer the shares to the party which represents at least 95% of the issued capital as a result of a public bid (section 2:359d Civil Code):
+- a) shareholders who singly or jointly represent at least 3% of the issued capital are entitled to put forward subjects to be dealt with at the general meeting.
+The articles of association may contain lower thresholds (section 2:114a Civil Code); - b) shareholders who individually or jointly represent at least 10% of the issued capital can, on their request, be authorized by a court to convene a general meeting.
+The articles of association may contain a lower threshold (section 2:110 Civil Code); - c) a shareholder who represents 95% of the issued capital is entitled to buy out the remaining shareholders (section 2:92 Civil Code and 2:359c Civil Code); - d) the right to offer the shares to the party which represents at least 95% of the issued capital as a result of a public bid (section 2:359d Civil Code); - e) the right to submit a request for indemnification if the shareholder has voted against a merger resolution, when the acquiring company is a company incorporated under the law of another member state of the European Union or the European Economic Area (section 2:333h Civil Code). - f) shareholders who individually or jointly represent a certain interest in a company can ask the Enterprise Section of the Amsterdam Court of Appeal to institute an inquiry into the running of a company.
+Shareholders of companies with an issued capital of more than € 22.5 million require a shareholding of at least 1% of the issued capital or a collective market value of at least \in 20 million.
+Shareholders of companies with an issued capital of less than \in 22.5 million require a shareholding of at least 10% of the issued capital or a collective nominal value of at least \in 225,000.
+The articles of association may contain lower thresholds (section 2:346 Civil Code);